 Answer:

-The PDF derivation were prepared in the appendix, but were removed to keep the paper concise.
+The PDF derivation was originally prepared in an appendix, but was removed to keep the paper concise.
 Please find the appendix attached.
-It should be noted however: that the PDF derivation, as commented by the reviewer, is complex and was not done for every cases of dimension (d) and look number (L).
-For simple cases, e.g. =1 the PDFs are derived in the appendix and are presented in the paper in Eqns.
+It should be noted however that the PDF derivation, as commented by the reviewer, is complex and was not done for unconstrained dimension (d) and look number (L).
+For simple cases, e.g. D=1, the PDFs are derived in the appendix and are presented in the paper in Eqns.
 (24) to (26).

 Comment: